exMachina316/YoshiPET/README.md

 # YoshiPET
-Personal Interactive pet powered by AI.
-Helpful for neurodivergents in learning social and emotional cues.
+Personal Interactive pet powered by AI designed to be your perfect companion on call.